DovydasAL/gearbox-service/README.md

 With this information filled in, run the script ```install.sh```

+Go to your services on windows and start ```Shift Redemption Service``` and optionally start the service on launch.

 ## Uninstalling

 To uninstall the program, simply run the script ```uninstall.sh```